 1.6.1 Who lives in Dillon, Horry, and Marion Counties, and what population characteristics shape these counties?

-Population growth in Marion and Dillon has been moderate over the past four decades, while Horry County has experienced significant population growth since 1970 (Table 1.1).
+Population growth in Marion and Dillon Counties has been moderate over the past four decades, while Horry County has experienced significant population growth since 1970 (Table 1.1, refer to page 1-13).